 What else do I need to consider before renting out my home?

-It's not just insurance you need to think about when renting out a room or entire property:
+It's not just insurance that you need to think about when renting out a room or entire property:

 • Tax Income tax will apply to any money you make, though the Rent a Room Scheme allows you to earn up to £7,500 a year tax-free (and avoid filling in a tax return) if you're also resident in the property.